open-telemetry/opentelemetry.io/content/en/blog/2023/sunsetting-opencensus.md

 However, the OpenCensus repositories will remain archived on GitHub.
 This means users will still be able to download the OpenCensus code and use it in their projects.
-Existing releases of OpenCensus will remain available in public package repositories like NPM and PyPI. **We encourage all OpenCensus users to begin planning their project's migration to OpenTelemetry now.**
+Existing releases of OpenCensus will remain available in public package repositories like npm and PyPI. **We encourage all OpenCensus users to begin planning their project's migration to OpenTelemetry now.**

-One exception to this is the [census-instrumentation/opencensus-python][] repo[^python-timeline].
+One exception to this is the [census-instrumentation/opencensus-python][] repository[^python-timeline].

 [go shim]:
   https://github.com/open-telemetry/opentelemetry-go/tree/main/bridge/opencensus